gibsonberg/dnd-bleakburgh/Characters/Non-Player Characters/The Authors.md

 # Appearance

 Cheryl Still sounds like a Minnesotan, has many laugh lines, is older, etc.
-Jonas Finnegan (Jonah?) is an older man, a little bit deaf.
+Jonas Finnegan is an older man, a little bit deaf.

 # Equipment